valeratech/cybersecurity-investigations-portfolio/cyber_range_investigations/003-hr-webshell-ad-enum-lsass-dump-tunnel-smb-exfil/analysis/001-alert-triage-signatures-and-filters.md

 2. Enumeration of server environment and directories
 3. Service and port scanning using Nmap
 4. Progression toward exploitation (confirmed in subsequent analysis)

+## Next Investigative Pivot

+Following confirmation of malicious reconnaissance:
+- Packet-level inspection was initiated to identify scanning tools
+- HTTP streams were analyzed for file upload activity
+- Correlation with Zeek `files.log` was performed to validate exploitation

+**Next file:**
+`analysis/002-network-scan-and-recon-attribution.md`